intelligence38000/android-docs/src/pages/maps/overview/snapshotter.md

 ---
 title: "Snapshotter"
-description: "Take a static snapshot photo of the map to use on the device in your app, a notification, or even to share with others"
+description: "Take a static snapshot photo of the map to use on the device in your app, a notification, or even to share with others."
 prependJs:
   - "import { Floater } from '../../../components/floater';"
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"